This article is part of The Ascender, the Highrise platform for articles and resources.

 • A holistic coach needs deep access to a client's life, which can be unsettling for some clients.

-• This coaching process is not performance-oriented, and other coaching styles might be more appropriate for a client's preprofessional life.
+• This coaching process is not performance-oriented and so other coaching styles might be more appropriate for a client's professional life.

 • This style often means the coach has complete control over training, strategy, and goal setting.

-• Coaches do not co-sult clients; a coaching session is a top-down instruction session.
+• Coaches do not consult clients; a coaching session is a top-down instruction session.

 • There are strict rules for behavior, effort, and performance expectations.

-• Clients are expected to follow instructions precisely the coach's authority of the coach.
+• Clients are expected to follow instructions precisely.

 • The goal of an autocratic coach is to maximize performance.
-They have little regard for what happens in the client's personal client's
+They may have little regard for what happens in the client's personal life.

 • Autocratic coaches give straightforward, concise suggestions that can help minimize confusion.